EqualNoches/go_shell/README.md

 ---

-## 📝 License

-MIT.
-Do whatever you want with it.
-If you improve it, I'd love to see what you build.

----

 ## 🙌 Thanks

 If you made it this far — thanks for checking this out.
 If you have feedback or questions, feel free to open an issue or just fork and tinker.